dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/6-links-and-buttons-how-to-test/README.md

 ```

 ## Buttons and links use the correct tags or roles
-It is essential that links and buttons are coded correcty and that users can activate them, expecting a predictable response.
+It is essential that links and buttons are coded correctly and that users can activate them, expecting a predictable response.

 Links should be used for users to navigate to other pages or parts of the same page.
 Buttons should be used as controls.
 This could be to open and close parts of the page or to interact with forms.